NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/README.md

 There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
 (5 pt)

 Investing in Waves and Ice Cream

-1. In this graph we have along the x-axis are the dates from the last 365 days from our dataset, and the y-axis is the total amount of precipitation for each day.
-We can observe that some months have higher amounts of precipitation than others.

-graph precipitation_last_year

-2. Drilling down into the last year's data and only analyzing the meteorological station with the largest number of observations, we can infer that a vast majority of the observations were over 67 degrees.
-If you count up the bins to the right of 67 degrees, you will get about 325 days where it was over 67 degrees when the temperature was observed.

-histogram pic

-3.

 ---